rahildoshi97/apalache/docs/src/adr/025adr-transpile-target.md

 #### Support for CHC transpile

-- Add new class `ReTLACombinedPredicateForCHC` extending `ReTLACombinedPredicate` to use in `ReTLAToVMTModule` with new `ReTLALanguagePredForCHC` to test whether the expression fits into the reTLA fragement.
+- Add new class `ReTLACombinedPredicateForCHC` extending `ReTLACombinedPredicate` to use in `ReTLAToVMTModule` with new class `ReTLALanguagePredForCHC` to test whether the expression fits into the reTLA with arithmetics fragment.
-- Add `ReTLALanguagePredForCHC` extending `ReTLALanguagePred` to include `TlaBoolOper` and `TlaArithOper`.
+- Add new class `ReTLALanguagePredForCHC` extending `ReTLALanguagePred` to include `TlaBoolOper` and `TlaArithOper`.
 - Add new class `ReTLAPreproPassImplForCHC` that extends `ReTLAPreproPassImpl` to simplify TLA+ expressions to chc by running multiple transformations supported with `ReTLALanguagePredForCHC`.
 - Add new class `ReTLAToCHCModule` extending `ReTLAToVMTModule` to bind the chc classes together and